LSSTDESC/desc-continuous-integration/docs/desc/ci/github_actions.rst

 trigger your CI workflow see the documentation `here
 <https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows>`__.

-From line 17 onwards we reach the main body of our workflow, marked ``jobs:``.
-Workflows are built from one or more jobs, with each job of a workflow defining its own working environment and a set of practical instructions to perform, e.g., running the unit tests, constructing and deploying containers, statistics reporting, etc. Note that by default each job in the workflow will operate independently, allowing them to be run in parallel on different host machines.
-However you can link your jobs to be sequentially dependent to one another if desired.
-For our example there is only one job within the workflow, called ``ci-with-pytest``.

 Testing our code in different environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. literalinclude:: ../../../.github/workflows/ci_example_1.yml
    :language: yaml
    :linenos:
-   :lineno-start: 18
+   :lineno-start: 15
-   :lines: 18-32
+   :lines: 15-32

+Now we reach the main body of our workflow, marked ``jobs:``.
+Workflows are built from one or more jobs, with each job of a workflow defining its own working environment and a set of practical instructions to perform, e.g., running the unit tests, constructing and deploying containers, statistics reporting, etc. Note that by default each job in the workflow will operate independently, allowing them to be run in parallel on different host machines.
+However you can link your jobs to be sequentially dependent to one another if desired.
+For our example there is only one job within the workflow, called ``ci-with-pytest``.

 A ``job:`` starts with some global preferences (at the scope of only that job).
 At a minimum, we must at least declare the desired host machine architecture